my1396/R-Notes/docs/0602-Goodlooking-Colors.md

 - Color picker tools:
   - [System Color Picker](https://apps.apple.com/us/app/system-color-picker/id1545870783?mt=12) (Mac): Pick colors from anywhere using the built-in color picker.
-  - If you don't want to install additional app, you can use this [website](https://redketchup.io/color-picker), it allows you to upload an image and choose color from.
+  - If you don't want to install additional apps you can use this [website](https://redketchup.io/color-picker), it allows you to upload an image and choose color from.

 - Preview of [classes of colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html):
   - Sequential: use a single hue (单一色相); the lightness and saturation value increases monotonically (亮度 饱和度); used for ordered data.